junxit/us-congress-bills-114/metadata.md

 - 2015-12-16 — Motion to reconsider laid on the table Agreed to without objection.
 - 2015-12-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 12/15/2015 H9314)
 - 2015-12-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 12/15/2015 H9314)
+- 2015-12-17 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.